 In contrast, cluster ‘9/46c’ showed a much less distinctive functional signature, with relatively weak associations to other psychological processes outside of core EF processes and ‘memory’.
 This relatively diffuse pattern suggests Brodmann area ‘9/46c’ may be involved in domain-general processes that span across distinct psychological states in our topic model.

 Mid fronto-parietal LFC.
-Clusters ‘9/46v’ and IFJ showed similar functional profiles, exhibiting robust associations with several executive functions (e.g. ‘working memory, ‘conflict’, ‘switching’) in addition to ‘semantics’.
+Clusters ‘9/46v’ and ‘IFJ’ showed similar functional profiles, exhibiting robust associations with several executive functions (e.g. ‘working memory, ‘conflict’, ‘switching’) in addition to ‘semantics’.
 Cluster ‘9/46v’ showed a particularly strong association with executive functions– exhibiting the strongest relationship across LFC with ‘conflict’; these results are consistent with a hypothesized role for mid-DLPFC as a seat of high-level executive processes (Petrides, 2005).

 These results are also consistent with the hypothesis that IFJ is involved in task-set switching; (Derrfuss et al., 2005) however, given that several other LFC clusters were similarly associated with switching, it is unlikely IFJ is focally responsible for this phenomenon.
 Yet, IFJ showed a stronger association with low and high level motor function (i.e. ‘motor’, ‘action’) than other fronto-parietal LFC clusters, suggesting that IFJ is important for motoric aspects of cognitive control (De Baene et al., 2012).
 In contrast, cluster ‘44 [R]’ exhibited weaker associations with executive functions and robust associations with motor function and ‘pain’, suggesting area this area is more involved in sensori-motor processing than high-level cognitive control.